scisley/scisley.github.io/README.md

 ## My Notes

 So, I need to learn more about the Jekyll build process.
 Right now, I have to change the site url in order to test locally vs deploy to github.
 That isn't ideal.
 Also, I don't have a .gitignore file, whichI should probably have since there's a ton that doesn't need to be checked into the repo.

+## Post Ideas

+* AMT in general.
+Show plot of where my turkers are from.
+Dig up that online article I was quoted in.
+* PNAS paper (could make several posts on this).
+Might need to wait until after the article is published.
+* EE Display research.
+Show plot of effectiveness of different methods.
+* Retrospective Mobility research.
+Show screenshot of tool.
+* BPA white paper.
+* Dissertation
+* Notice of Proposed Rulemaking paper
+* How a carbon tax can increase profitability of a firm
+* Arc in leaflet map

+To start: bundle exec jekyll serve